alt

 Kenilworth, Warwickshire

 Kenilworth Castle has a past dotted with royal connections, strategic fortifications and religious links.
-It's now a top attraction for history buffs, but every November it also hosts one of the biggest Bonfire Night celebrations in the Midlands.
-Run by the Kenilworth Round Table, the Kenilworth Fireworks Spectacular is a key date on the town's calendar and sees visitors surrounding the castle for an amazing aerial display of colour.
-Plus, all the money raised goes to good local causes - added bonus!
+It's now a top attraction for history buffs,, but every November, it also hosts one of the biggest Bonfire Night celebrations in the Midlands.
+Tthe Kenilworth Fireworks Spectacular is a key date on the town's calendar and sees visitors surrounding the castle for an amazing aerial display of colour.
+Plus, all the money raised goes to good local causes -– an added bonus!

 Find out more